Before the Au Pair stay can begin both parties need to sign the Au Pair contract.

 Termination of the contract

-The participant should also have a signed letter of invitation from the Host Family, including the information about the stay.
+The participant will also receive a signed letter of invitation from Agent Au Pair, including the information about the stay.
 After the plane has landed in the USA border control might ask some questions about the stay.
 With this invitation letter they can prove the reason for them being in the USA.